 You know the way to this sweet-lover’s heart is through sugar, and I happened to be in Fargo the same week that both Silver Lining Creamery and Scoop ‘n Dough opened.
 So naturally I had to visit both!
 I also made sure to swing by Sandy’s Donuts on my way out, which was a holy experience indeed.
 Tea & Crepe and Insomnia Cookies had also been on my to-eat list, but alas, a girl can only squeeze in so many sugar runs between brewery stops, I’ve been told (*shrugs*).

 The downtown is positively charming

 When I went to Sioux Falls a few years back, I stumbled into the creative confines of numerous artisans and entrepreneurs who were using the lack of recession repercussions in this part of the country to their benefit by breathing new life into the old brick buildings that dotted their downtowns.
-Fargo is similar in that its historic downtown was flanked with indie boutiques and shops, including Unglued, the very artisan collective I fell in love with in South Dakota that relocated its base to Fargo not long ago.
+Fargo is similar in that its historic downtown was flanked with indie boutiques and shops, including Unglued, the very artisan collective I fell in love with in Sioux Falls that was born in Fargo.
+(The South Dakota location has since closed.)
 I don’t shop a lot on most trips, but let’s just say I came back from Fargo with a new dress.
 And a purse.
 And a necklace and two pairs of earrings.
 And a cloth cactus for our rental house.
 And three graphic prints.
 And two T-shirts for SVV.
 OK fine, I shopped a lot in Fargo, but it’s not my fault—the stores there are just too darn cute (and affordable, I might add).

 It has an avid running culture